The Technology Gap Fund application process is now open.

 Budget expenditures encumbered before the award date will not be reimbursed.

-Faculty Stipend.
+Faculty Stipends.
 All salaries proposed must be fully explained and justified.
 Summer salary support for faculty is not normally allowed.
 Faculty members on 12-month appointments or on sabbatical leave are ineligible for summer salary support.

 Other salaries.
 Visiting faculty members are ineligible for salary support.
 Salaries for office/administrative staff are not allowed.

-Equipment or fabrication costs.
-In cases where reduction to practice requires a one-time cost to fabricate or produce a working prototype, the investigator should specifically indicate fabrication costs, location of the facilities where the fabrication will occur, and time required to produce the working prototype.
+Equipment or fabrication costs: In cases where reduction to practice requires a one-time cost to fabricate or produce a working prototype, the investigator should specifically indicate fabrication costs, location of the facilities where the fabrication will occur, and time required to produce the working prototype.

 Travel.
 Any travel funds must be thoroughly justified as essential to the project.
-Travel funds may not exceed $2,000 unless deemed essential to the development of the product.

 Other.
 All other budget line items must directly impact the success of the project and need to be thoroughly justified; budget support must be tightly focused on driving innovations and inventions into the commercial marketplace.
 Responsible budgeting is a criterion for award selection.